-Based off the weather forecast for the next 10 days, we are in for some warm weather.
-This is great for cookouts and outdoor activities and it’s certainly welcome based off the winter we had.
+Based on the weather forecast for the next 10 days, we are in for some warm weather.
+This is great for cookouts and outdoor activities and it’s certainly welcome based on the winter we had.
 However, managing turfgrass brings new challenges to our area.
-Hiring Turf Management Services can be a great idea if you do not have time to keep managing your turf grass.
-With the upcoming heat during the next few days it is going to be very important you stay cool inside your house.
-Although you may enjoy the sun and fresh air, you can´t be in the sun for too long, you can contact this awning manufacturer to get one for your home that way you can enjoy the weather without being in the direct sunlight.
+With the upcoming heat during the next few days, it is going to be very important you stay cool inside your house.

 Lawns need to receive at least 1″ of water per week.
 If you have an irrigation system installed in your lawn areas you have made things easy on yourself.
 If you don’t have one then you have your challenges to look forward too in order to keep your lawn healthy this summer.

-Lawns have been doing their best to recover from the winter root die back.
+Lawns have been doing their best to recover from the winter root dieback.
 We have had a great stretch of weather this spring and it has been good for rebuilding.
-It is important that you keep your eyes open as it relates to your lawns and ensure that regression doesn’t happen too much.
+It is important that you keep your eyes open as it relates to your lawns and ensures that regression doesn’t happen too much.
 It’s quite simple when you think about the depth of the root and how much you have to water.
 If you are consistently mowing at 2.5″ – 3″ in height or more you are ensuring that your turf roots are growing to a similar depth.
 The taller you mow the deeper the roots grow.
-With the high heat and scorching sun we have in the forecast, watering, timing and frequency is important.
-Make sure you water first thing in the morning.
-4am – 8am is best.
-During the day and afternoon can permote fungus and also waste due to evaporation.
+With the high heat and scorching sun, we have in the forecast, watering, timing, and frequency is important.
+Make sure your water first thing in the morning.
+4 am – 8 am is best.
+During the day and afternoon, it can promote fungus and also waste due to evaporation.
 When you water, you should water “infrequently” for established turf.
 This means you should water your lawn for at least 30 minutes in each spot.
 The good news is you shouldn’t do this every day or even every other day.
 You should water deeply and infrequently.
 This means 2 to 3 times per week at a max!
 Minimize leaf wetness.
-This will help keep fungus like red thread and others at bay.
-However, when we have high humidity it is ideal for fungus to spread.
+This will help keep fungus-like red thread and others at bay.
+However, when we have high humidity it is ideal for the fungus to spread.
 Ensure when you cut your grass you are doing so with a sharp mower blade.
 If you haven’t sharpened it yet this year now is a great time to get it done!